panwarg/Doot/README.md

 # Doot
-Sanskrit word for Messenger.
+Doot is the Sanskrit word for Messenger.
 Sanskrit is mother language of Hindi language.

 # Debugging